The Original Idea

 Putting it All Together

 We know that Dionysius Exiguus reckoned Christ’s birth to have occurred in 754 AUC, making it equal to AD 1.
 However, as I already mentioned, Christ was born during the time of Herod the Great, who certainly died in 749 or 750 AUC.
 Therefore, we can prove that Christ's birth actually occurred no later than 750 AUC.
 Because of this mistake regarding the date of Christ's birth, our calendar is off by about four years.
 In other words, if Christ was born as late as 750 AUC that would place the Nativity shortly before the year 4 BC.
-That means that if the current year is 2010, then it is actually 2014 or so.
-Therefore, if you are all caught up in the hype about 2012, then you should understand that 2012 has already passed!
+That means that if the current year is 20140, then it is actually 2018 or so.

 Now consider the six millenniums and how the early church believed that the seventh millennium would usher in the day of the Lord.
 In 1658 an Anglican archbishop named James Ussher, who lived in what is now Northern Ireland, calculated the chronology of the Old Testament.
 He reckoned the creation of Adam to have been in 4004 BC- exactly 4,000 years before the birth of Christ.
 This means the 6,000-year mark was reached in 1997.
 Everything after that is part of the seventh millennium since Adam.
 If you believe as the early Christians did that the seventh millennium will usher in the day of the Lord, then for those who are serving Jesus Christ, these are exciting days that we live in.